jasonbayton/11ty/_src/android/what-are-vital-apps.md

 </div>

-With that said, there are actually multiple configurations available to design the experience for varying scenarios - the device config, the profile config, and the user config, so depending on how a device is provisioned/set up, three variances of available apps may be present.
+With that said, there are actually multiple configurations available to design the experience for varying scenarios: the device config, the profile config, and the user config, so depending on how a device is provisioned/set up, three variances of available apps may be present.
 This means a camera app could be present on the device config, but not in the profile config, and so on.
 Back in Android 10 with [Work Profiles on Fully Managed Devices](/android/android-11-cope-changes/) this was easily observed, since both profiles were managed and deployed apps in accordance with these configs in a way that was easy to compare.
 Since 11 however you'll have to switch between provisioning methods to do so.

-As an administrator, then, you have to decide from what point you wish to start from - a device with no non-vital system apps enabled, which means deploying policies to enable applications to perform a function, or a device with all system apps enabled, where policies are then required to block all bloatware apps discovered.
+As an administrator, then, you have to decide from what point you wish to start from: a device with no non-vital system apps enabled, which means deploying policies to enable applications to perform a function, or a device with all system apps enabled, where policies are then required to block all bloatware apps discovered.
 There are pros and cons to both.

 - If you leave system apps enabled, users will have a default, complete device experience with the ability to do most-anything needed (open files, take photos, access the internet) without admin intervention, but you need to monitor your app inventories on a regular basis and keep an eye out for applications that aren't suitable or potentially pose a DLP threat to your estate, and block them.
 - If you disable system apps, you'll need a policy that deploys apps to fill all potential gaps for each use case you're supporting.
 Pushing out 3rd party options is easier (if a little janky for the user experience vs native), but if you're enabling system apps ad-hoc, every new OEM/device will need to be inspected for the relevant packages to be enabled in order to avoid some users missing functionality.